 - Actively supervise children whenever around the water

 - Always stay within arm’s reach of young children and avoid distractions

 - Keep toys not in use away from the water and out of sight

-The National Water Safety Month campaign is a joint effort of the American Red Cross, The Association of Pool & Spa Professionals, the National Recreation and Park Association and the World Waterpark Association.
+The National Water Safety Month campaign is a joint effort of the American Red Cross, The Pool and Hot Tub Association Alliance, the National Recreation and Park Association and the World Waterpark Association.